Parkland Girl Suffers Brain, Spinal Injuries After Falling From Ride

 Terminal Velocity’s ride operator is facing a felony reckless injury charge.
 Further complicating the situation, the operator admitted to police that he had been smoking weed in the days leading up to the accident.
 If the operator is convicted of this charge, he faces up to 25 years in prison.
 He and his employer also could face civil action taken by the girl’s family to collect monetary compensation for her brain, spinal, and organ injuries.

-Source: NBC Miami “Girl Who Fell 100 Feet From Carnival Ride Flown to Miami” 9/1/10
+Source: NBC Florida “Girl Who Fell 100 Feet From Carnival Ride Flown to Florida” 9/1/10